polynote/polynote.github.io/docs/01-installation.md

   ```
 - *Spark support*: In order to use Spark with kernel isolation, you'll need to [install Apache Spark&trade;](https://spark.apache.org/downloads.html).
   Polynote will use the `spark-submit` command in order to start isolated kernels.

+- *Java 8* is currently required.
+Polynote does not currently run on later versions.

 ## Configure
 To change any of the default configuration, you'll need to copy the included `config-template.yaml` file to `config.yaml`.